Prefer-DAS: Learning from Local Preferences and Sparse Prompts for Domain Adaptive Segmentation of Electron Microscopy: Method

 \subsubsection{Model Overview}

-Figure \ref{fig1} illustrates the proposed Prefer-DAS, which encompasses an image encoder $f_E$, a point prompt encoder $f_P$ that processes $M\geq0$ points at once as inputs, a multitask decoder $f_D$ followed by a semantic segmentation head $f_S$, and a regression-based center-point detection head $f_R$.
+Fig. \ref{fig2} illustrates the proposed Prefer-DAS, which encompasses an image encoder $f_E$, a point prompt encoder $f_P$ that processes $M\geq0$ points at once as inputs, a multitask decoder $f_D$ followed by a semantic segmentation head $f_S$, and a regression-based center-point detection head $f_R$.
 Additionally, the model includes a preference calibration module.
-By default, our Prefer-DAS model utilize 15\% sparse points as training prompts, and local human preferences for preference learning.
+By default, our Prefer-DAS model utilizes 15\% sparse points as training prompts, and local human preferences for preference learning.
 In scenarios where NO human preferences are available during model training, our Prefer-DAS model reverts to our preliminary version, Prompt-DAS.
 Furthermore, when partial/full point prompts are provided during the testing phase, our model performs interactive segmentation, denoted as Prefer-DAS+.

-To address the issue of label scarcity on the target domain during domain adaptation learning, we conduct pseudo-label learning for both the segmentation and detection tasks under the mean-teacher framework \cite{NIPS2017_MT}.
+To address the issue of label scarcity on the target domain, we conduct pseudo-label learning for both the segmentation and detection tasks under the mean-teacher framework \cite{NIPS2017_MT}.
 The output of the detection head $f_R$ is used to provide prompts for the segmentation task.
 Furthermore, the segmentation head $f_S$ is guided by a prompt-based contrastive loss, enhancing the discriminability of prompt embeddings.